Me: Jisoo From BLACKPINK Drops Solo Trap-Pop Album

-The final member of BLACKPINK to release her own music – Jisoo channels the K-pop group’s signature savage style in her solo album titled Me.
-The two-song project features heartbreak trap anthem Flower, and up-beat pop track All Eyes On Me.
+The final member of BLACKPINK to release her solo music – Jisoo channels the K-pop group’s signature savage style in her solo album titled Me.
+The two-song project features the heartbreak trap anthem Flower, and upbeat pop track All Eyes On Me.
 Here’s all about it.

 Jisoo’s solo album spotlights her vocal range